datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    GitHub `decided to deprecate user-password authentication <https://developer.github.com/changes/2020-02-14-deprecating-password-auth/>`_ and will only support authentication via personal access token from November 13th 2020 onwards.
    Upcoming changes in DataLad's API will reflect this change starting with DataLad version ``0.13.6`` by removing the ``github-passwd`` argument.
+   Starting with DataLad ``0.16.0``, a new set of commands for interactions with a variety of hosting services will be introduced (for more information, see section :ref:`share_hostingservice`).

    To ensure successful authentication, please create a personal access token at `github.com/settings/tokens <https://github.com/settings/tokens>`_ [#f5]_, and either